UK: 4-Hour Cycling Adventure from Bristol to Bath.

 Bike Rentals in Bristol

-Entering Bath: As you approach Bath, the countryside turns into beautiful Georgian architecture, and soon you'll find yourself in the heart of the city.
-Bath's Royal Crescent and Pulteney Bridge are just a short ride from the end of the path.
+As you near Bath, the scenery transitions from lush countryside to the stunning Georgian architecture that the city is famous for.
+Soon, you’ll be right in the heart of Bath, with iconic landmarks like Royal Crescent and Pulteney Bridge just a short ride from the end of the path.

-Once you arrive in Bath, you’ll definitely want to enjoy a well-deserved lunch before heading back to Bristol.
-Here are a few great options for cyclists:
+Once you arrive in Bath, it’s time for a well-deserved lunch before heading back to Bristol.
+Here are a few great, cyclist-friendly spots:

 Things to do in Bath